rstudio/rstudio-conf-2022-program/rapid-response/scaling-automating-r-workflows-kubernetes.md

 talk_id: 22199
 talk_slug: scaling-automating-r-workflows-kubernetes
 talk_type: regular
+talk_tags: [interop, production]
 session_slug: rapid-response
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Scaling and automating R workflows with Kubernetes and Airflow
+talk_title: "Scaling and automating R workflows with Kubernetes and Airflow"
 # A short version of the title, suitable for small displays
 talk_title_short: Scaling and automating R workflows with Kubernetes and Airflow
 # A link to your talk's materials, when ready